puntersloveit/puntersloveit.github.io/3_about.markdown

 title: About
 permalink: /about
 ---
+# What is it site?
+This site contains game ratings for two most popular american football competitions: NFL and NCAA Football.
+Here we have no game results, stats or game tapes, only ratings.

 # Why do these ratings at all, I watch all the games live
 This ratings is for those who for some reason (for example, time zone) can not watch games live, but wants to watch the most interesting for him game tapes after the end of the game week or in the offseason.